-Haub School scholarships
+Haub School Scholarships

-- American Heritage Center Research Scholarship Each semester the AHC offers a cash prize to the best undergraduate research paper or project based substantially on materials at the American Heritage Center.
+Each semester the AHC offers a cash prize to the best undergraduate research paper or project based substantially on materials at the American Heritage Center.

-- The Hawthorn Foundation Scholarship Fund The Hawthorn Foundation provides grants to Wyoming individuals to enable them to complete various education levels in the field of their choice at any accredited school within the United States.
+The Hawthorn Foundation provides grants to Wyoming individuals to enable them to complete various education levels in the field of their choice at any accredited school within the United States.
 Applicants must reside in Wyoming.

-- Izaak Walton League of America The Izaak Walton League of America annually funds a scholarship for a University of Wyoming student majoring in a field focusing on the preservation or conservation of our natural environment and wildlife.
+The Izaak Walton League of America annually funds a scholarship for a University of Wyoming student majoring in a field focusing on the preservation or conservation of our natural environment and wildlife.

-- McNair Scholars Program The McNair Scholars Program prepares undergraduate students from groups traditionally underrepresented in graduate education for success in doctoral degree programs.
+The McNair Scholars Program prepares undergraduate students from groups traditionally underrepresented in graduate education for success in doctoral degree programs.
 Students must be a first generation undergraduate or Native American, African American, Hispanic or Native Pacific Islander.